Tiairyn Taylor

-Tia Taylor is a seasoned sales and revenue growth leader with more than a decade of experience in life and health insurance, healthcare sales, and regulated insurance environments.
-She currently serves as a Director of Sales, where she specializes in leading large remote teams, driving performance through KPI-driven systems, and building scalable strategies across ACA, Medicare, and life insurance lines of business.
-Her leadership focuses on balancing compliance, operational excellence, and sustainable revenue growth while developing high-performing teams.
+Tiairyn Taylor, who goes by Tia, is a seasoned sales and revenue growth leader with over a decade of experience in life and health insurance, healthcare sales, and highly regulated environments.
+She currently serves as a Policy Sales Manager, where she specializes in leading remote teams, driving performance through KPI driven systems, and building scalable strategies across ACA, Medicare, and life insurance lines of business.
+Her leadership is rooted in balancing compliance, operational excellence, and sustainable revenue growth while consistently developing high performing teams.

-Tia’s path into insurance began unexpectedly.
-Although she was familiar with the industry through her father’s work with Primerica, she was not initially drawn to it as a career.
-During college at Texas A&M University, she and her husband both experienced job layoffs, which ultimately led to a move to Omaha, Nebraska.
-There, she was recruited through the Omaha workforce system and began her career with Mutual of Omaha.
-She quickly distinguished herself as a top performer, serving as a peer mentor, training new hires, and eventually advancing into roles supporting annuities.
+Tia’s path into insurance was unexpected.
+While she was familiar with the industry through her father’s work with Primerica, it was not her original career focus.
+During her time at Texas A&M University, she and her husband both experienced job layoffs, prompting a move to Omaha, Nebraska.
+There, she was recruited through the local workforce system and began her career with Mutual of Omaha, where she quickly distinguished herself as a top performer, peer mentor, and trainer, later advancing into annuities focused roles.

 • Sales Masterclass: Uncover Secrets and Leverage AI and ChatGPT in Sales